AppleGreen Cottage

 Why these Diy Baby Headbands Are great in Sets with Earwarmers!

+I hope you've enjoyed sewing up this baby headband sewing pattern.
 I loved how quick these baby accessories are to sew.
 What a lovely gift for a new baby!

 I tested how they work in pairs, and in sets.
 So I made two additional earwarmers using this pattern from my shop.
 Which turned out to be an excellent idea for when the weather turns a bit windy - just switch the headband for the earwarmer, ta-daa!